bipio-server/bipio/README.md

 ### Visual Tools

 The bip.io server is a light weight headless API server and ships without a User Interface (UI).
 The official UI can be found on the [bip.io](https://bip.io) hosted platform.
-It's completely free.
+It's completely free, will run on all desktops and most tablets.

 [![ScreenShot](https://bip.io/static/img/docs/vimeo_overlay.png)](https://vimeo.com/147186752)